CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

 ------------------------------------------------------------------------

-## Download Files/Folders from Data Store to Local Computer
+## :material-download: Download Files/Folders from Data Store to Local Computer

 1. Download a file using the `get` subcommand.